tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 -   Some reports suggest as much as three billion individuals are impacted by toxic indoor air pollutants every day, with as many as 3.8 million deaths yearly being attributed to IAP exposure.

-## Defining indoor Air Pollutants
+## Defining Indoor Air Pollutants

--   **Volatile Organic Compounds:** emitted from common household items such as aerosol cleaners, plastic products, furniture, paints, candles/scented items, adhesives, and many other products.
-VOC's are the least understood of the indoor air pollutants, and many have still yet to be identified, let alone medically understood.
+-   **Volatile Organic Compounds:** emitted from everyday household items such as aerosol cleaners, plastic products, furniture, paints, candles/scented items, adhesives, and many other products.
+VOCs are the least understood of the indoor air pollutants, and many have still yet to be identified, let alone medically understood.

-    -   The five most common VOCs include benzene, formaldehyde, methylene chloride, tetrachloroethylene, toluene, xylene and 1,3-butadiene
+    -   The five most common VOCs include benzene, formaldehyde, methylene chloride, tetrachloroethylene, toluene, xylene, and 1,3-butadiene

 -   **Particulate matter:** Dust, smoke, dirt, and other small particles created from many sources and suspended in moving air.
-Some of the most significant to indoor air pollution tend to be combustion from cooking, heating, or smoking.
-PM ranges from a mild irritant to major carcinogen, depending on the source.
+Some of the most significant indoor air pollutants are produced by combustion from cooking, heating, or smoking.
+PM ranges from a mild irritant to a major cause of death depending on the concentration and extent of exposure.

-    -   burning bio fuels like wood or crops produce significantly more hazardous particulate matter then fuels like ethenol or even biodiesel.
-Wood contains heavy metals like arsenic, cadmium, and lead that can accumulate in soils and then get taken up into the air, as well as producing dust and ash from the incomplete combustion process.
+    -   Burning biofuels like wood or crops produce significantly more hazardous particulate matter then fuels like ethanol or biodiesel.
+Wood contains heavy metals like arsenic, cadmium, and lead that can accumulate in soils and then get taken into the air, producing dust and ash from incomplete combustion.

--   **Nitrogen Oxides:** Also an aspect of bio fuel combustion, NOx compounds are a known to have significant negative health affects affecting the respiratory and cardiovascular system, which has been linked to asthma, bronchitis, eye/skin/throat irritation, headaches & nausea as well as a weakened immune system
+-   **Nitrogen Oxides:** Also an aspect of biofuel combustion, NOx compounds are known to have significant adverse health affects affecting the respiratory and cardiovascular system, which has been linked to asthma, bronchitis, eye/skin/throat irritation, headaches & nausea as well as a weakened immune system

--   **Carbon monoxide/dioxide:** Both carbon monoxide and dioxide are hazardous in large concentration and produced by the combustion of all fuels, including gas.
-Carbon monoxide can be particularly dangerous, with hundreds of deaths still caused in the US by accidental CO poisoning.
+-   **Carbon monoxide/dioxide:** Both carbon monoxide and dioxide are hazardous in large concentrations and are produced by the combustion of all fuels, including gas.
+Carbon monoxide can be hazardous, with hundreds of deaths still caused in the US by accidental CO poisoning.

 -   **Radon:** Second leading cause of lung cancer globally, radon is naturally released by soil, rocks, and water, which can release slowly and build up inside poorly ventilated homes.